Care Management and Wellness Coaching

 Last summer, Janet knew something wasn’t right.
 She fell ill after coming home from a vacation in March, but “could never quite shake it.”
 From then on, she had a variety of symptoms from feeling cold, with intermittent fevers, to periods of fatigue and respiratory issues.

 Trying to figure it out, she had her house checked for black mold and had the ducts cleaned.
 “I was constantly searching for what was making me feel not right.”
-Janet had participated in the Healthy Choices Wellness Program and was advised to connect with a health coach about her results, who was helping her through this frustrating process.
+Janet had participated in the wellness program and engaged with a health coach, who was helping her through this frustrating process.
 “She was a kind and thoughtful ear when, by chance, I really needed it.”

 “To anyone questioning the health coaching process or having any misgivings about it, I would say to just relax and go for it!
 It’ll be great.”